-- To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers": - dogs and (literature or fiction or novel\ or "short stor\") - goethe and romantic\ - To find books in libraries throughout the U.S., use WorldCat - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
+- To find books, both print and electronic, in Converse's Mickel Library, go to our Discovery Service, type your terms in the search box, and select "Converse Catalog"; to find borrow-able books in South Carolina college/university libraries, go to our Discovery Service, type your terms in the search box, and select "PASCAL Delivers": - samuel and beckett and pessimis\ - arthur and miller and masculin\ - To find books in libraries throughout the U.S., use WorldCat. - To find additional ebooks, use the library's Discovery Service and select "Articles, Books, and More."
 Then limit your search to "Books" as the "Resource Type" (note: in addition to ebooks, you'll also retrieve print books held in Converse's library.)